ngl4/formation_journey/AlgoMarathon/Arrays/PairLearning/README.md

 ## Stoney (05/09/22)

 **Takeaways**
-Interesting new approach introduced by Stoney to solve the problem.
+Interesting new approach introduced by Stoney to solve [this problem](https://github.com/ngl4/formation_journey/blob/main/AlgoMarathon/Arrays/PairLearning/repeatedXElemswStoney.js).
 I was able to successfully code out the approach that Stoney has suggested.
 I have learned something new during this session.
 Interesting idea to use `increment` and `decrement` as a way to keep track of number of repetitive elements.
 Really smart approach suggested by Stoney:

 ```js
 function numElementsRepeatedX(input, target) {